Mavericks FTC: Autonomous Robotics Stack

 This software stack powered Team Mavericks to a successful season, demonstrating that applying rigorous engineering principles—Sensor Fusion, Control Theory, and Software Architecture—yields tangible competitive advantages over standard implementation methods.

-Beyond the competition, I established a training program reaching 120+ students across 6 Kazakhstan regions (Shymkent, Almaty, Astana, Turkestan, Kyzylorda, Taraz) over a 3-year period (2022-2025).
+• 110+ students trained online across 6 Kazakhstan regions (Shymkent, Almaty, Astana, Turkestan, Kyzylorda, Taraz)

 • 3rd Place Innovation Project, WPI FLL Championship (2023, 60+ countries)